-There are four entrance exam dates: *Saturday, November 18, 2017; *Saturday, December 9, 2017; **Saturday, January 20, 2018; and Saturday, March 24, 2018 (pending availability of seats).
+There are three entrance exam dates: *Saturday, November 17, 2018; *Saturday, December 8, 2018; and **Saturday, January 19, 2019.
 After this date, entrance exams will be by appointment only (pending availability).
 You may schedule your exam date by clicking here.

 * Eligible for early admissions and academic scholarships

 Young women in Grades 6-8 who are interested in experiencing OLMA’s academics, athletics, service and sisterhood programs first hand, are encouraged to shadow a current student for a day.
 It’s a lot of fun and our shadows are treated to a complementary lunch in the OLMA Cafe.
 Simply contact us and we will set it up.
 Take a look at the video below for a preview of what you will see.

 Transfer Application Process